RIKEN-RCCS/kmr/README.md

     $ make
     $ make install

 To build KMR documents, type 'make htmldoc'.
-It depends on Doxygen and Gnu troff.
+It depends on Doxygen, Epydoc and Gnu troff.
 The documents are generated under './html' directory.

     $ make htmldoc